-With respect to a termination event other than in connection with a change-in-control, the severance plan applicable to the named executive officers other than Mr. Franklin, and Mr. Franklin's Employment Agreement as described on page 47, govern the payment obligation of the Company.
+With respect to a termination event other than in connection with a change-in-control, the severance plan applicable to the named executive officers other than Mr. Franklin, and Mr. Franklin's Employment Agreement as described on pages 42 through 43, provides the named executive officers with a severance benefit of one full year salary and one full year projected bonus or a minimum of one month of continued medical benefits of the named executive officer is terminated for any reason other than for cause.